arungudelli/angularjswiki/content/angular/angular-date-pipe-formatting-date-times-in-angular-with-examples/index.md

 </table>
 </div>

-Angular datetime pipe has 12 pre-defined date time formats as shown in above table.
+Angular date pipe has 12 predefined date formats as shown in above table.

-We have to pass first parameter "format" as quoted string with the pre-defined date time format names listed below.
+We have to pass first parameter "format" as quoted string with the predefined date format names listed below.

 1. short
 2. medium